 The Bruins actually had a regular helmet-wearer before Bailey went to ice in George Owen, who served as the team’s captain in 1931-32.

-Afterwards, they had Jack Crawford, captain for three seasons through to 1950.
+Afterwards, they had Jack Crawford, who was Boston’s captain for the 1945-46 season.
 He didn’t start his career as a Bruins’ defenceman until 1938, and he arrived in the league with headgear in place.

 For Crawford, wearing a helmet was a matter (at least in part) of modesty.
 It all stemmed from a youthful mishap caused by … a helmet.
 He played schoolboy football in Toronto in the early 1930s — possibly at St. Mike’s, where he was a Junior B Buzzer?
 Along with several teammates, he suffered a reaction to the paint used on the football helmets, causing the loss of his hair, and he wore a leather hockey helmet ever after to cover the lack.